Shortcut Keys to Add Rows in Excel

-How to Add Rows in Excel Using Shortcut
+How to Add Rows in Excel using Shortcut Keys?

 The reason we are talking about shortcuts is that it will increase productivity and jobs will be done quickly than manual efforts, so shortcuts are the key elements to increase your productivity in excel.